 With so much history to be found, a trip to Alexandria can feel like stepping back in time.
-The al-Mursi Abu al-Abbas Mosque was built in 1775 over the tomb of a holy man who was buried there in the 13th Century.
+The Abu al-Abbas al-Mursi Mosque was built in 1775, over the tomb of a 13th-century holy man after whom the mosque was named.
 A festival takes place here annually, celebrating his life.
-It is widely considered to be Alexandria’s most beautiful mosque, with cream-coloured minarets and stunning marble floors.
+It is widely considered to be Alexandria’s most beautiful mosque, with its cream-coloured minarets and stunning marble floors.

-The original Ancient Library of Alexandria no longer stands, but it was replaced and opened in 2002 with the Bibliotheca Alexandrina.
-While it might not sound like a family day out, in addition to the millions of books and the four museums it houses, there’s also a planetarium and an interactive Virtual Reality suite, which youngsters are bound to get excited by.
+The original Ancient Library of Alexandria no longer stands, but it was replaced in 2002 with the Bibliotheca Alexandrina.
+Aside from the millions of books in its collection, the library has four museums, a planetarium and an interactive virtual-reality suite, guaranteed to be popular with children.